Codecademy/EventHub/README.md

 ## Quick Start
 ### Playground
-[demo server](http://floating-mesa-9408.herokuapp.com/) with username/password: codecademy/ryzacinc
+A [demo server](http://floating-mesa-9408.herokuapp.com/) is available on Heroku and the username/password to access the dashboard is `codecademy/ryzacinc`.

 ### Deploy with Heroku
 Developers who want to try EventTracker can quickly set the server up on Heroku with the following commands.
 However, please be aware that Heroku's file system is ephemeral and your data will be wiped after the instance is closed.